Uses infrared heat, which is cleaner and healthier than most other methods. Suitable for 16 lb. turkeys and large cuts of meat.

 There are a variety of fryers on the market, so choosing the right one can be a challenge.
 You have to get the right type, size, features, and other accessories to ensure that it’s the perfect fit for your kitchen or yard.

 At BestReviews, we don’t accept products from manufacturers, so you can trust that our recommendations are 100% unbiased.
 We also conduct field and expert research to get to know the top fryers on the market, which allows us to provide all the info you need to make the most educated shopping decision.

-If you’re ready to buy a turkey fryer, take a look at the matrix above for our top recommendations.
+If you’re ready to buy a turkey fryer, take a look at the product list above for our top recommendations.
 For general info about choosing a turkey fryer, continue reading our shopping guide.

 Creative Cooking Options